 - Other paid Mac cleaners competition exist at slightly cheaper prices

 - No built-in duplicate finder (MacPaw's Gemini 2 solves this)

-Based on using MacPaw’s CleanMyMac X software since its original release (back in 2013), this software comes highly recommended to our readers.
-The interface is ultra-sleek and easy to use with no knowledge towards Macintosh maintenance or terminal commands required.
+Based on using MacPaw’s CleanMyMac X since its original release (we initially reviewed it back in 2013), this software comes highly recommended to our readers.
+The user interface is sleek and easy to use with no knowledge of Macintosh maintenance or complicated terminal commands required.

 A Great Buy

 CleanMyMac X is an excellent buy for any Apple MacBook, MacBook Pro, or iMac owner that wants to improve performance from their computer without the complex knowledge required for self-maintenance.
 The price should pay for itself through increased productivity when compared to a Mac plagued by slow performance.